Gary David

-Gary Ocampo David (born July 13, 1978) is a Filipino professional basketball player who last played for the Pampanga Giant Lanterns of the Maharlika Pilipinas Basketball League (MPBL).
+Gary Ocampo David (born July 13, 1978) is a Filipino politician and professional basketball player and assistant coach for the Bataan Risers of the Maharlika Pilipinas Basketball League (MPBL).
 He is a five-time All-Star and co-holds the longest streak for consecutive games recording 20 points or more.
 Famously known as "El Granada" or "Mr. Pure Energy", he is widely hailed by fans and Hall of Famers as one of the best scorers of all-time in the PBA.

 In addition to basketball, David is also an active politician, serving as a councilor in his hometown Dinalupihan since 2022.

 College and amateur career

 David started out as an intramural player at the Lyceum of the Philippines University, the same school he later powered to three runner-up finishes in the NCRAA versus a star-studded St. Francis of Assisi team led by behemoth brothers Yancy and Ranidel de Ocampo.

 From Lyceum, he joined the Montaña Pawnshop Jewelers in the Philippine Basketball League, winning an MVP award in 2003.